-‘Saplings’ is our provision for the 2-3 year old children and consists of two large rooms on the ground floor in the Main House plus a patio -an artificially grassed area where they can free-flo in all weathers and play on ride-ons ,or in the mud kitchen, for example.
-The Saplings will be encouraged to take part in music, songs, stories and rhymes in group sessions but they will also find resources for roleplay, and small world play and lots of sensory, arty and messy experiences.
-They will be able to play with age appropriate toys such as duplo, simple games and puzzles and enjoy dressing up.
+‘Saplings’ is our provision for the 2-3-year-old children and consists of two large rooms on the ground floor in the Main House plus a patio -an artificially grassed area where they can free-flow in all weathers and play on ride-ons ,or in the mud kitchen, for example.
+The Saplings will be encouraged to take part in music, songs, stories, and rhymes in group sessions but they will also find resources for roleplay, and small world play and lots of sensory, arty, and messy experiences.
+They will be able to play with age-appropriate toys such as Duplo, simple games, and puzzles and enjoy dressing up.
 They are offered healthy snack choices in small groups in the dining room during each session.
-They go outside in the main garden or visit the astro-turf enclosure and may be taken into the woods to the Forest School area for walks or activities.
+They go outside in the main garden or visit the astroturf enclosure and may be taken into the woods to the Forest School area for walks or activities.
 The provision of staff to child ratio is 1:4.

 ‘Twiglets’ is the 3 to 4 year old room situated in the Main House on the ground floor adjacent to the Saplings with access to the outside patio.
 Twiglets’ is our younger 3-4year old class.
-The Twiglets room is slightly more structured as befits older children but they still have plenty of time to play with a free choice of activities and locations ie inside or outside, the sensory corner, home corner, messy play etc. The ratio of adults to staff is 1 adult to 8 children as recommended in the ‘Early Years’ guidelines.
+The Twiglets room is slightly more structured as befits older children but they still have plenty of time to play with a free choice of activities and locations i.e. inside or outside, the sensory corner, home corner, messy play etc. The ratio of adults to staff is 1 adult to 8 children as recommended in the ‘Early Years’ guidelines.
 The Twiglets begin to know a wider selection of stories and to hear the phonic sounds in words and start to recognise rhymes in poems and nursery rhymes.
 They count and talk about shapes and numbers and other mathematical concepts when involved in activities with a play type structure.
-Some of the older Twiglets will Transition to schools of their choice at the end of the year.

-The ‘Sycamores’ are the older 4 year old children.
-Their classroom is upstairs in the Main House and consists of a self-contained unit of 2 large rooms and toilets next door.
-The children are able to access the outside garden, astro turf and visit the hall during planned sessions.
+The ‘Sycamores’ classroom is upstairs in the Main House and consists of a self-contained unit of two large rooms with the toilets just next door.
+The children are able to access the outside garden, astroturf and visit the hall during planned sessions.
 The Sycamores, are beginning to learn ‘school skills’ such as how to line up, change for PE, phonics, and activities designed for their greater attention span and maturity.
 A greater emphasis on literacy and numeracy skills all takes place within a play-based curriculum.
-Later in the year they transition to schools of their choice.
-The ratio is the same as the Twiglets ie 1 to 8 The Twiglets and Sycamores eat in the dining room at lunch-time.
+Later in the year, they transition to schools of their choice.
+The ratio is the same as the Twiglets ie 1 to 8 The Twiglets and Sycamores eat in the dining room at lunchtime.